RacingTadpole/dqn-games/README.md

+# Tic-tac-toe (aka. noughts and crosses)
-# Noughts and Crosses with reinforcement learning using gym and keras-rl
+With Deep Q (DQN) reinforcement learning using gym and keras-rl

 ## Pre-requisites

 Because I'm using an M1 Mac, I can't set this up using pipenv.
+I've had to install python 3.8 and tensorflow using miniforge.

-So you're on your own re requirements.
+So you're on your own re requirements – sorry!

+## Comments

+This is a two player game, so I have modelled the opponent as part of the environment, and defined two environments: one where the AI agent goes first, and one where it goes second.

+The training starts by playing each agent against randomly chosen moves, and then bootstraps by playing each agent against the a frozen version of the other agent.

+I have arbitrarily chosen a single 27-node hidden layer for the neural network.
+It would be interesting to try other configurations.

+The saved players are pretty good, but definitely make mistakes.

 ## Play against the AI